-4.4 Post-compress with GZip
+4.5 Post-compress with BZip2 or GZip

-With this option selected, DropDMG will compress DMG images so that you end up with a .dmg.gz file.
+With this option selected, DropDMG will compress DMG images so that you end up with a .dmg.bz2 file or a .dmg.gz file.
 This compression is in addition to the zlib/ADC compression that is intrinsic to the image format, so the resulting file will be a bit smaller.
 Some Web servers have trouble handling plain .dmg files, so that when people download them they open in the Web browser instead of Disk Copy.
-Using .dmg.gz files eliminates this problem, at the expense of an extra decompression step after downloading (usually using StuffIt Expander or OpenUp).
+Using post-compression eliminates this problem, at the expense of an extra decompression step after downloading (usually using StuffIt Expander or OpenUp).